CometVisu/CometVisu/doc/manual/en/config/structure-tile/elements/mapping.rst

 When the exact object type is known, you can also use the specific JavaScript methods in a formula.

-Within the openHAB backen, for example, there is the item type *DateTime*.
+Within the openHAB backend, for example, there is the item type *DateTime*.
 This data type is mapped to the JavaScript counterpart, so that its methods can be applied directly.

 Without mapping or formula, the output of an openHAB DateTime item looks like this: